 What is new in Microsoft 365 security and compliance center?

 The new Microsoft 365 security and compliance center has been announced to be generally available on April 22nd, 2019.
 This new platform consists of two separate entities – one devoted to security, the second – to compliance.
 Mind that new features are added frequently.
-Judging from this Docs article, the ultimate goal is to move all functionalities and solutions from the Office 365 security and compliance center to the new platform and to retire the old platform.
+Judging from this Microsoft article, the ultimate goal is to move all functionalities and solutions from the Office 365 security and compliance center to the new platform and to retire the old platform.

 At the moment, many options redirect the user to the old Admin Center.
 For example, you will not find Content Search here and to run such a search, you need to go to the old Office 365 security & compliance center.
 Hunting and eDiscovery-related options also have not yet been migrated.